overwolf/overwolf.github.io/docs/api/overwolf-games-events.md

 ## General

-`overwolf.games.events` allows you to be notified when something interesting happens while playing a certain game (e.g. a hero killed someone, someone killed the gamer’s hero, etc.).</br>Overwolf supports events for multiple games, you can see the list of supported games [here](games-ids).
+`overwolf.games.events` allows you to get notified when something interesting happens while playing a certain game.
+There are many possible events including kills, deaths, victories, damage caused, gold spent and many others.</br>Overwolf supports events for multiple games, you can see the list of supported games [here](games-ids).

 :::note
-The full list of the supported games with their Game ID’s is always updated, and can be found [here](games-ids).
+The full list of supported games with their Game ID’s is always up to date and can be found [here](games-ids).
 :::

 ## Methods Reference